webrecorder/browsertrix-crawler/docs/docs/user-guide/behaviors.md

   // if false, or not defined, this behavior will be skipped for iframes. static runInIframe = false;

+  // optional: if defined, this function is run at the time the behavior
+  // is first loaded.
+  // useful for logic that needs to be run as early as possible. static onPageInit() {

+  }

   // optional: if defined, provides a way to define a custom way to determine
   // when a page has finished loading beyond the standard 'load' event.
   //